On Many-Body Localization for Quantum Spin Chains: The General Step

 for the denominator connecting $\sigma$ to $\tilde{\sigma}$.
 The dependence on $\tilde{h}_y$ is given by the leading term from scale 0 (or from scale $i$ for energies of blocks $\bar{b}^{(i)}$) plus corrections given by graphical expansions.
 Thus

 where the Kronecker $\delta$ makes the leading term $\pm 1$ if and only if $\sigma (y) \ne \tilde{\sigma}(y)$.
-The corrections come from diagonal entries of $J^{(i')}$ that were absorbed into $H_0^{(j')}$, as discussed in Section \ref{3.3}.
-They also come from differences $E^{(i')}_{\sigma} - E^{(i')}_{\tilde{\sigma}}$ arising from energies of blocks $\bar{b}^{(i)}$ from diagonalization as in (\ref{(3.19)}).
+The corrections come from diagonal entries of $J^{(i')}$ that were absorbed into $H_0^{(j')}$, and also from differences $E^{(i')}_{\sigma} - E^{(i')}_{\tilde{\sigma}}$ of energies of blocks $\bar{b}^{(i)}$ after diagonalization; see (\ref{(3.17)})-(\ref{(3.21)}) and the analogous equations in the general step, (\ref{(4.37)})-(\ref{(4.39)}).
 To keep the notation in (\ref{(4.11)}) simple, let us allow $J^{(i')}_{\sigma \tilde{\sigma}}$ to refer either to the initial block energies or to the perturbative corrections at subsequent scales.
 We defer for a moment the discussion of block energy differences, and focus now on the perturbative terms.
-They obey bounds as in (\ref{(4.6)}).
+By the inductive hypothesis, they obey the bound (\ref{(4.6)}).
 Note that our ordering convention implies that the matrix $\pm (1 - \delta_{\sigma(y)\sigma(\tilde{y})})$ is lower triangular, with $\pm 1$'s on the diagonal, and $\pm 1$ or $0$ below the diagonal.
 (Here the pair $\sigma \tilde{\sigma}$ runs over $n$ choices coming from the $n$ denominators, and $y$ runs over the $n$ independent variables.)
 Thus to leading order, the eigenvalues of the Jacobian are $\pm 1$.
 Our challenge now is to show the corrections are small.